Sensational local pasta places and a recommended dish from each.

 3800 W. Starr Pass Blvd.

-On Thursdays, Primo has a Spaghetti & Meatball night, which includes a glass of crisp red wine for $25.
-They pick ingredients — such as mint and tomatoes — fresh from their garden.
+On Thursdays, Primo has a Spaghetti & Meatball night, which includes a glass of nozzole chianti classic for $26 per person.
+Fresh ingredients — such as mint and tomatoes — are picked from their garden in order to prepare the dish.
 With award-winning chefs and gorgeous mountain views, visiting Primo is highly recommended.

 For more information, visit marriott.com/hotel-restaurants.

 It’s no wonder that Piazza Gavi is known for pasta, they’ve got plenty of choices (and a dedicated menu).
 Whether you prefer your pasta prepared traditionally, baked, or smothered in marinara, there’s something for you.
 Choose from spaghettini, fettuccine, mostaccioli or angel hair varieties, to name a few.
 The Spicy Crema, featuring pepperoncini and tomato cream sauce, comes highly recommended.

 Spaghetti with Garlic & Oil at Rocco’s Little Chicago Pizzeria

 Simple repast- every penny it cost was earned during a really good day.
 Happy and grateful to be among dear friends at one of my town’s best sources of sustenance. #roccoslittlechicago #tucson #food #singersongwriter #yankmecrankmeimdead #friends #good #goodstuff #goodpeople #goodtimes

 This neighborhood pizza and pasta joint is famous for Chicago-style stuffed pizzas.
 They also dish up a drool-worthy homemade pasta dish with a simple garlic-oil sauce and serve it with garlic bread.